 - Sales will be able to see a score on a lead

 - Upon follow-up, sales can use e-mail templates set up by marketing

-As mentioned, Act-On has most of what you need.
+Act-On has most of what you need.
 It is not as advanced as HubSpot, though, and may require additional integration depending on your level of ambition.
-But it is a good bet for an automation platform with good integration to the CRM you already have.
+But it is a good bet for an automation platform with good integration to the CRM most companies already have.

 Pipedrive & Mailchimp

-Pipedrive is a CRM and sales platform that, as such, cannot handle leads that come from inbound marketing.
-Here you create your own leads that have been added from other sources.
-In order to get the marketing department to join in (as well as enjoy all the benefits of inbound marketing in general), integration with, for example, Mailchimp, AutoPilot, Drip or similar automation tools, is needed.
+Pipedrive is a CRM and sales platform and, as such, cannot handle leads that come from inbound marketing.
+Instead, you create your own leads that have been added from other sources.
+In order to get the marketing department to join in (as well as enjoy all the benefits of inbound marketing in general), you’ll need to integrate with an automation tool such as Mailchimp, AutoPilot, Drip or similar.

 - Keep track of your tasks: Who should you call?
 Who's missing a follow-up from you?

 - Get an overview of your pipeline and make reports and analyses of your sales work